C# Liskov Substitution Principle

 The Liskove substitution principle (LSP) is the third principle in the SOLID principles of object-oriented design:

-Note that the Liskov substitution principle is named after Barbara Liskov, who first formulated it in 1988.
+Note that the Liskov substitution principle is named after Barbara Liskov, who formulated it in 1988.

-The Liskov substitution principle states that if a method uses a base class, then it should be able to use any of its derived classes without the need of having the information about the derived class.
+The Liskov substitution principle states that if a method uses a base class, it should be able to use any derived classes without needing information about the derived class.

 Let’s take an example to understand the Liskov substitution principle in C#: